dotnet/docs/docs/standard/globalization-localization/best-practices-for-developing-world-ready-apps.md

 5. When using the <xref:System.Text.UTF8Encoding> class, for security reasons, use the error detection feature offered by this class.
 To turn on the error detection feature, create an instance of the class using the constructor that takes a `throwOnInvalidBytes` parameter and set the value of this parameter to `true`.

 6. Whenever possible, handle strings as entire strings instead of as a series of individual characters.
 This is especially important when sorting or searching for substrings.
 This will prevent problems associated with parsing combined characters.
+You can also work with units of text rather than single characters by using the <xref:System.Globalization.StringInfo?displayProperty=nameWithType> class.

 7. Display text using the classes provided by the <xref:System.Drawing> namespace.